The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 * Going forward, all the skills will be listed as _GCD +oGCD1 +oGCD2._

 #### Basic IC IR IC
-Catches party buffs, however the 2nd Inner Chaos is tight with Trick Attack.
+Catches party buffs, however the second Inner Chaos is tight with Trick Attack.

 There's nothing special about this.
 This is your usual opener.

 ![IC IR IC Opener](https://cdn.discordapp.com/attachments/583965306071023616/917968991706841108/unknown.png "IC IR IC opener")